Introduction

 text of 5 or 6 points can be

-so fuzzy that they are often unreadable.
-The image resolution in ePub
+so fuzzy that they are often unreadable and line thicknesses of 0.6

-files is designed to look fine on screen , photographs often print OK
+files is designed to look fine on screen, photographs often print OK

-PDFs dont suffer from that probelm but
+PDFs dont suffer from that problem but

 most eBook sales are currently not in pdf format.
 Essentially

-such as paperback best-sellers.
+such as paperback best-sellers (novels).

-Ebooks - the current state
+Ebooks - the

 starting to appear, with a target market of hundreds of millions